jwlh/WDI_PROJECT_2/README.md

 <img src="https://i.imgur.com/RLRBHSL.jpg" width="400">

-Eat Better Pizza is a full-stack RESTful app allowing people to sign up, create restaurants and comment on existing ones.
+Eat Better Pizza is a full-stack RESTful app allowing users to sign up, create restaurant reviews and comment on existing ones, all to make sure they are eating the best pizza possible!

 ---